VaidehiGouda/M1_OrganiseNames_Util/4_TestandOutput/README.md

-Some test cases which is checked are mentioned here.
+Some test cases checked are mentioned here.